Institution of Occupational Safety and Health: Publications

+Student Member: Must be studying for an IOSH qualification or equivalent.

+Affiliate Member will be changed to Affiliate Member: Option to upgrade to technical or certified with relevant qualifications and experience or to certified or charted via the experiential route with relevant experience.

+Technical Member no change: Continue to maintain CPD in Blueprint at 30 hours per year.

+Graduate Member will be changed to Certified Member: Continue to maintain CPD in Blueprint at 30 hours per year.

+Charted Member: IOSH e-learning and assessment and continue to maintain CPD in Blueprint at 30 hours per year.
+New designation of charted safety and health professional.

+Charted Fellow: IOSH e-learning and assessment and continue to maintain CPD in Blueprint at 30 hours per year.
+New designation of charted safety and health professional.

 Membership and designations

 Categories of membership depend on a combination of academic qualifications, experience and achievement.

 Chartered fellow (CFIOSH)

 Chartered Fellows of the Institution are entitled to use the designation Chartered Safety and Health Practitioner and the designatory letters CFIOSH.
 This is the highest grade.
 Chartered Fellows must have demonstrated an outstanding contribution to the discipline and profession of health and safety.
 All Chartered Fellows are required to maintain a Continuing Professional Development (CPD) record.

 Chartered member (CMIOSH)

-Chartered Members of the Institution are entitled to use the designation Chartered Safety and Health Practitioner and the designatory letters CMIOSH.
+Chartered member of the Institution are entitled to use the designation Chartered Safety and Health Practitioner and the designatory letters CMIOSH.
 Chartered Member status requires approved educational qualifications, experience and should complete Initial Professional Development (IPD) Includes Skill Development Portfolio, Open Assessment and Peer Review interview.
 All Chartered Members are required to maintain a Continuing Professional Development (CPD) record.

-Graduate member (Grad IOSH)

-Members with Approved qualifications eg. NEBOSH Diploma, NVQ Level 6, MSc etc Will be awarded Graduate Member status of the Institution and they can use the designatory letters Grad IOSH.
-They are academically qualified to become Chartered Members, and are undergoing professional development.
+Certified member (CertIOSH)

+This category is for those in a more senior health and safety role who are working towards the goal of Chartered status.
+Members can move up to Certified membership if they have a recognised and relevant degree-level qualification plus two years’ relevant experience OR progress through our experiential route if they have significant health and safety leadership experience.
+Members will need to maintain a Continuing Professional Development (CPD) record.